UB-Mannheim/zotero-ocr/README.md

 ## Configuration

-The configuration can be accessed under Tools → Zotero OCR Preferences:
+The configuration can be accessed under Tools → Zotero OCR Preferences.

+By default the fields for the paths to the OCR engine and pdftoppm are empty, which means, that the usual locations are looked at.
+If that does not work, then you should locate the tools on your local mashine and enter the full paths including the name of the tools itself.

+The default language/script to use with Tesseract, can only be one of the installed models.
+If you leave that field empty, then the English model (eng) will be used, which is always installed with Tesseract.

 ![Zotero OCR Preferences](./screenshots/Zotero-OCR-Preferences.png)